grycap/im/doc/source/manual.rst

    Maximum time in seconds spent on contextualize a virtual machine before throwing an error.
    The default value is 7200.

+.. confval:: REMOTE_CONF_DIR

+   Directory to copy all the ansible related files used in the contextualization.
+   The default value is :file:`/tmp/conf`.

 .. _options-xmlrpc: